ibm-cloud-docs/solution-tutorials/users-teams-applications.md

   <img title="Using separate namespaces to isolate environments" src="./images/solution20-users-teams-applications/multiple-environments-with-namespaces.png" style="width: 80%;" alt="Diagram showing separate namespaces to isolate environments" />
 </p>

-In the `Search` input box of LogDNA UI, use the field `namespace: ` to filter logs based 0n the namespace.
+In the `Search` input box of UI, use the field `namespace: ` to filter logs based 0n the namespace.
 {: tip}

 ## Setup delivery pipeline